Unity-Technologies/arfoundation-samples/README.md

 This sample scene demonstrates the functionality of the `XR Interaction Toolkit` package.
 In the scene, you are able to place a cube on a plane which you can translate, rotate and scale with gestures.
 See the [`XR Interaction Toolkit Documentation`](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html) for more details.

 ## Input System
 This sample demonstrates a version of the SimpleAR scene using Unity's new Input System.
-See the [`Input System Documentation`](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html) for more details.
+See `ARController.inpucations` for an example of an action map.
+For a demonstration on how these action map bindings are used, see the `InputSystem_PlaceOnPlane.cs` script.
+For more details, see the [`Input System Documentation`](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/index.html).

 # Community and Feedback